 5. Adjustable Light Intensity (Just right)

-Some higher end models come with a remote that allow you to select different options, such as daylight, night light and other effects.
+Some higher-end models come with a remote that allows you to select different options, such as daylight, night light, and other effects.

 LED lighting systems can also easily be adjusted by adding or removing lights.